 The engineering — entity resolution, z-score baselines, composite weighting, temporal persistence — is genuinely interesting work.
 The system's value is measured in conversations started, not in dashboards built.
 The best outcome is a manager who walks into a 1:1 and says "Hey, I noticed we haven't caught up in a while — how are things going?" and actually means it.

 Start with entity resolution.
 Get the identity graph right before anything else.
 Add one signal at a time and validate against historical data before flipping any switch.
 Ship the employee self-service dashboard before any manager alert exists.
 Trust gets built before features do.
-The technology is the easy part — and the part most teams will mistake for the whole problem.
+The technology is not the whole problem — it's the part most teams will mistake for the whole problem, and that mistake is what turns a useful system into one more dashboard nobody reads.